HastarTara/The_Oddysey/README.md

 to do:

+  - add the script that generated the pano csv to github. same for the GAS scripts but REMOVE CREDS LIKE GITHUB TOKEN

   - I have the CSV of random streetview panos.
 Implement the GAS that will post it to TheOddysey

   - SPLASH